|California Settlers Places Tremont CA|

 Many of the families descendants went to UC Davis.

-As of 2011, 10 of the Sikes family descendants and their spouses have attended UCD spanning 3 generations with a total of 15 degrees, including a MD, 3 PhDs, 2 MSs, 9 BSs and 2 Ag Certificates.
+As of 2011, 15 of the Sikes family descendants and their spouses have graduated from UCD spanning 3 generations.

 Tremont Mite Society Biennial Social